Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 6. On the Create a new offer blade, specify the following settings:

-    - Display name: the name matching the **Delegated offer** entry.
+    - Display name: The name matching the **Delegated offer** entry.

-    - Resource name: the name matching the **Delegated offer** entry.
+    - Resource name: The name matching the **Delegated offer** entry.

     - Provider subscription: **Fabrikam-DP-subscription1**

-    - Resource group: the name of a new resource group **Fabrikam-dp1-RG**
+    - Resource group: The name of a new resource group **Fabrikam-dp1-RG**

     ![In the Azure Stack Hub user portal, the Create a new offer for Fabrikam is displayed.](images/image23.png "Create a new offer")